-The next, and most common option is to acquire European citizenship through a naturalisation process.
+The next, and most common option is to obtain citizenship through a naturalisation process.
 This is a more varied option, with numerous different routes, timelines, and costs involved.
 The first, and most important point to stress is that obtaining citizenship by naturalisation inevitably takes time and effort, irrespective of the specific route taken.
 However, it is the only viable option for many.

 Each European country has its own set of requirements and processes in order to become a naturalised citizen.
 The one thing which they all have in common is that in order to become a naturalised citizen, you first need to acquire permanent residency status.
-The ways to accomplish this and ultimately become a naturalised citizen include:

-Unfortunately, Cyprus recently suspended their program, however, there have been new programs that have been born as the need of second citizenships and passports have risen dramatically.
+Historically, there have been two European citizenship by investments available: Cyprus and Malta.
+Unfortunately, Cyprus recently suspended its program, however, there have been new programs that have been born as the need for second citizenships and passports has risen dramatically.

 While not officially part of the EU it does give you access to Europe and with a 100,000 EUR donation together with 250,000 EUR investment in real estate you can get a passport that is quickly gaining in popularity.

 The program is formally called the Malta Individual Investor Program and is targeted to high net worth clients requires a donation of either EUR 600,000 or EUR 750,000 (the latter reduces the 36-month process to 12 months), plus EUR 50,000 for spouse and/or any dependents.

 The program is currently one of a kind in Europe.
-There are no other programs in the EU that gives you citizenship in 1 year for 750,000EUR which gives you the ability to live, work and have all the rights of a Maltese citizen and access to 156 countries visa free.
+There are no other programs in the EU that gives you citizenship in 1 year for 750,000 EUR which gives you the ability to live, work and have all the rights of a Maltese citizen and access to 156 countries visa-free.
 It is required that your purchase a house for 700,000 EUR and hold the property for a minimum of five years as well as give a 10,000 EUR donation as well as 10,000 EUR for the due diligence.